ssorj/quiver/README.md

 # Quiver

-A tool for testing the performance of AMQP servers and messaging APIs.
+Tools for testing the performance of messaging clients and servers.

     [Start an AMQP server]
     $ quiver q0 receive &